 Some people have embraced face mask culture.
 They have moved beyond wearing the drab blue surgical masks, or black bicycle ones, and either bought or created their own unique masks that showcase their creativeness.
 Meanwhile, well-meaning social commentators have opined about the increased risk to personal safety that young African-American males might encounter if they wear masks in public.

-But still there are copious other people who ignore this advice and refuse to wear masks.
+But still there are lots of other people who ignore this advice and refuse to wear masks.
 In my neighborhood there is no one demographic who fail to wear masks.
 In the middle ground some bike riders wear masks and others who don’t.
 There are some joggers who do and those that don’t.
 Then again there are people who walk the street without their masks on, but dangling from their neck.

 People walking along the street without masks and who fail to keep at least six feet away do so for a variety of reasons.
 But now that we have a pandemic and numerous people fail to wear masks, walking along city streets is akin to taking your life in your own hands.
 In some respects it’s like walking through a neighborhood, where you know almost everyone is packing a gun.
 Meanwhile there is a serious game of chicken that you are forced to play walking along the city street.
 Few if any of the non-mask wearing public will inconvenience themselves by moving out of the way.